Ariel Graziani: New England Revolution

-On July 26, 1999, Graziani was allocated to New England Revolution.
+On 26 July 1999, Graziani was allocated to New England Revolution.
 In New England, he would once again be playing with his former teammate Joe-Max Moore, with whom he had played at Emelec in 1997.
 The Revolution were able to add Graziani under their $1.7m salary budget due to the trade of midfielder Edwin Gorter to the Miami Fusion and the retirement of midfielder Richard Goulooze.

-Graziani's arrival in New England was well received by the media and Revolution front office.
+Graziani's arrival in New England was well-received by the media and Revolution front office.
 The Sun Chronicle referred to Grazini as the "highest paid and, perhaps, most prolific player to ever perform in Major League Soccer...".
 The Revolution had been targeting Graziani since 1998, looking for a high-profile allocation from the league who could help with marketing as well as on the field.

-Revolution head coach Walter Zenga praised Graziani as "great player" stating Graziani has "excelled as a goalscorer everywhere he has played.
+Revolution head coach Walter Zenga praised Graziani as a "great player", stating Graziani has "excelled as a goalscorer everywhere he has played.
 His addition gives us one of the most dangerous attacks in MLS.”
-Revolution General Manager Brian O'Donovan stated there was "absolutely no doubt in our minds as an organization that we want Ariel Graziani on this team" and added Graziani "is a big-time player who will have a major impact on whatever team he goes to.
+Revolution General Manager Brian O'Donovan stated there was "absolutely no doubt in our minds as an organization that we want Ariel Graziani on this team" and added that Graziani "is a big-time player who will have a major impact on whatever team he goes to.
 We are celebrating the addition of a high-impact player in spite of our defensive weaknesses, which we can correct."

-Graziani was immediately inserted into the lineup upon his arrival, making his Revolution debut (and first start) on July 31, 1999, a 4-1 loss to the Tampa Bay Mutiny.
+Graziani was immediately inserted into the lineup upon his arrival, making his Revolution debut (and first start) on July 31, 1999, a 4–1 loss to the Tampa Bay Mutiny.

-He made his home debut in a 2-1 loss to the San Jose Clash on August 12.
+He made his home debut in a 2–1 loss to the San Jose Clash on August 12.

 Graziani's home debut proved to be his final appearance in a Revolution jersey.
 Graziani played in only three matches for the club before he was traded to the Dallas Burn for Colombian international Leonel Álvarez on August 13.
 The trade was not well received, and was referred to as what may be the "most shortsighted move in MLS history."

 Dallas Burn

-Graziani immediately made an impact on the Burn, scoring his first goal in the 4th minute of his first appearance on August 18, in a 3-0 victory over the 1st-place Colorado Rapids.
+Graziani immediately made an impact on the Burn, scoring his first goal in the 4th minute of his first appearance on August 18, in a 3–0 victory over the 1st-place Colorado Rapids.
 He would make eight total appearances (all starts) for the Burn in 1999, contributing four total goals and one assist, helping Dave Dir's side qualify for the playoffs for the fourth consecutive year.

-Graziani continued his prolific play for the Burn in the following seasons, finishing as the Burn's leading scorer in both 2000 and 2001, with 15 goals and with 11 goals respectively.
+Graziani continued his prolific play for the Burn in the following seasons, finishing as the Burn's leading scorer in both 2000 and 2001, with 15 goals and 11 goals respectively.
 He was named an All-Star in both seasons; representing the Western Conference in the 2000 MLS All-Star Game as a 46th-minute substitute, and scoring a 26th-minute goal for the West as a starter in the 2001 MLS All-Star Game.